LoriKarikari/Social-Codeigniter/README.md

 ##Installation
 1. Drop the provided files into the CodeIgniter project
 2. Configure the providers inside the application/config/hybridauthlib.php file
-3. Modify the controller example supplied (application/controller/hauth.php) to fit your needs

 ##How to use
-Check out the example code and configure it to fit your needs.
+Check out the example views and controller and configure it to fit your needs.